osg-htc/docs/docs/data/install-xrootd.md

 it).
 Files in localroot on the data nodes are normally owned by `xrootd` not by the authenticated username.

-After making all the changes, please, restart xrootd and cmsd daemons on all nodes.
+After making all the changes, please, restart XRootD and cmsd daemons on all nodes.

 #### Testing an XRootD cluster with simple security enabled